How to Encourage Honey Bees to Build Comb

 Proper feeding will ensure the bees produce large quantities of honey and wax required for building more combs.

-Temperature Levels
+2. Temperature Levels

-Honey bees are highly responsive to temperature changes within the hive.
-Colder months are the most challenging for them since they consume plenty of honey so as to be able to generate heat required for survival.
+Honeybees are highly responsive to temperature changes within the hive.
+Colder months are the most challenging for them since they consume plenty of honey so as to be able to generate the heat required for survival.
 The bees naturally regulate the temperature within the brood nest.
-As earlier mentioned, the beeswax is required for building combs and during cold months, warm temperatures are required in order to make the wax usable.
+As earlier mentioned, beeswax is required for building combs and during cold months, warm temperatures are required in order to make the wax usable.

 The optimal temperature for molding wax is approximately 95 degrees F. When temperatures drop substantially, it becomes almost impossible for the bees to build comb.
 When it is too cold it comb will not be a priority since less food is brought from outside the hive.
 The colony will only rely on food reserves and it becomes impractical to build combs at this time.

-Seasonal Changes
+3. Seasonal Changes

-It is therefore wise to ensure most of the frames of foundation are utilized earlier in the year and a few kept aside for later use.
+It is therefore wise to ensure most of the frames of foundation are utilized earlier in the year and a few are kept aside for later use.
 This does not mean the bees will not draw comb during other seasons.
-It only means that the bees are more active when it comes to drawing comb during spring unlike other seasons.
+It only means that the bees are more active when it comes to drawing comb during spring, unlike other seasons.
 It is still possible to get the bees to draw comb faster using other strategies.

 Swarms

 If you have ever picked a swarm of bees in order to introduce it into a new box, then perhaps you noticed how fast they can build combs.
-A honey bee swarm will always be one of the best ways to encourage bees to build comb.
+A honeybee swarm will always be one of the best ways to encourage bees to build comb.
 The workers of the swarm are always ready to establish a new colony and get settled into their new home.

-Swarms seem supercharged when it comes to building combs, since they leave their old home with wax glands primed.
+Swarms seem supercharged when it comes to building combs since they leave their old home with wax glands primed.
 Once they land on the new hive, they will draw comb and continue for as long as they are fed.
 You can take advantage of this and have the bees draw a few extra frames which you can utilize later.

 Sugar Mixture

 The right sugar mixture will encourage wax production which is crucial for building combs.
-Make use of a feeder even when nectar flow is at its peak.
+Make use of a feeder even when the nectar flow is at its peak.
 The bee colony will use the feeder at all times, night or day.
 Proper feeding is greatly advised especially those who do so in order to encourage comb building.

 The proper ratio of sugar to water that will stimulate natural nectar is 1:1 sugar/water.
 If this is adhered to religiously, bees will build new combs much faster.
 Bees tend to conserve the stored honey and will never consume it in an effort to build new combs.
-New food sourced outside the hive will encourage bees to build new combs, since more combs have to be created in order to store additional food.
-Apparently, it has been established that the bees are not stimulated by stored honey to build new combs.
+New food sourced outside the hive will encourage bees to build new combs since more combs have to be created in order to store additional food.
+Apparently, it has been established that bees are not stimulated by stored honey to build new combs.
 It is important to note however that honey produced from sugar water is not very good.
 Therefore feed with sugar water when a foundation super is added.
 This will help the bees get started and not rely solely on the sugar water in making the honey.

 Baiting up in New Boxes

 You can do this whenever possible but just be conscious that the honey from the replacement frame should not be consumed if it had been treated for mites.
-A sure solution would be to later on switch back the frames when the bees have fully occupied the new box.
+A sure solution would be to, later on, switch back the frames when the bees have fully occupied the new box.

 Make use of Young Worker Bees

-A honey bee colony that is made up of more young worker bees take a shorter time when it comes to building combs.
+A honeybee colony that is made up of more young worker bees take a shorter time when it comes to building combs.
 They prove to be essential when it comes to hive splits or requeening.
 Young worker bees produce plenty of wax and this is important for comb building.
 You should therefore utilize this.
 Place empty frames in boxes that have younger worker bees.

 Hive Swap

 This is one of the simplest techniques you can use to draw combs faster.
 It simply means utilizing a stronger colony through swapping.
 You can take heavy foragers from a stronger hive to a weaker one.
 What this means is that you check out hives that draw combs faster and those that seem to take longer.
-Once you have identified poor performing ones, you change locations for the hives.
+Once you have identified poor-performing ones, you change locations for the hives.
 This should be undertaken during sunny days.
 Large foraging teams that power stronger colonies will draw combs faster.

 How to Encourage Bees to Draw out Plastic Foundation

 Plastic foundation is available in sheets that are inserted into frames.
 Other plastic frames come as complete frames.
-They come in different cell sizes, have varying cell depths, can be coated with beeswax, or made of plain plastic.
+They come in different cell sizes, have varying cell depths, and can be coated with beeswax, or made of plain plastic.
 They tend to be easy to fit in or use and are less susceptible to damage when compared to wood or wax frame.
 Though plastic frames offer more advantages, the bees tend to dislike them when compared to wood and wax.
 And it’s easy to understand why – it is not natural.

 Earlier versions of plastic frames did not appeal to bees but current ones have been getting relatively more attractive and with a little support you can get them drawn within a shorter time.

-With that said, here’s how you can encourage honey bees to draw out comb on plastic foundation:
+With that said, here’s how you can encourage honeybees to draw out comb on plastic foundation:

-1. Spray the plastic foundation with sugar water.
+- Spray the plastic foundation with sugar water.
 This will help encourage the bees to draw out the foundation.

-2. You can also melt beeswax and use this to re-coat the plastic foundation.
+- You can also melt beeswax and use this to re-coat the plastic foundation.
 This will attract bees to it.

-3. Place plain wax foundation next to undrawn plastic foundation.
+- Place plain wax foundation next to undrawn plastic foundation.
 Since the bees prefer the beeswax foundation, they will focus on these until they are fully utilized after which they will draw the empty plastic foundation.

-4. There are situations whereby all undrawn plastic frames are used in a super.
+- There are situations whereby all undrawn plastic frames are used in a super.
 In most cases, the bees will build what is referred to as brace comb.
 This refers to the process whereby the bees will link two frames together.
 The bees may also ignore the plastic foundation and build a new foundation just a few steps away from the plastic.
 If this happens, you should shake them off these frames and remove the unwanted beeswax.
 Use this to spray over the plastic foundation.
 This will encourage the bees to draw out the plastic foundation.

 Issues with Bees Building Comb on Top of Frames

-Honey bees are intelligent insects and nothing will ever happen in the hive by chance.
+Honeybees are intelligent insects and nothing will ever happen in the hive by chance.
 The phenomenon where bees build comb on top frames is just too common and this will happen for a number of reasons.

-• Whenever the space between the frames and the lid is in excess the bees will utilize this space.
+- Whenever the space between the frames and the lid is in excess the bees will utilize this space.
 This might be attributed to the fact that bees will utilize every resource available and this includes any idle space.
 The ideal space between the lid and upper frames should always be kept at 3/8 inches or less.

-• Another reason that might drive the bees to build comb on top of the upper frames is when all boxes are used up and there is no more space to use.
+- Another reason that might drive the bees to build comb on top of the upper frames is when all boxes are used up and there is no more space to use.
 They will then be forced to build frames on top of frames.

-• In some instances there might be an empty frame but the bees will still overlook this and build comb on top of frames.
+- In some instances, there might be an empty frame but the bees will still overlook this and build comb on top of frames.
 This might happen based on where the frame is located.
 At times, the bees might dislike a frame based on where it is located.
 To resolve this, you need to switch the empty frame with another so as to encourage the bees to come in.

 Conclusion

 We can all attest to the fact that we love the bees and we desire to help the bees in every way possible.
 However, at times we are driven by the need to have more honey instead of considering the welfare of the bees.
-In this regard we end up controlling the bees instead of managing them.
-The best way to encourage honey bees to build comb is by working hand-in-hand with their natural tendencies.
+In this regard, we end up controlling the bees instead of managing them.
+The best way to encourage honeybees to build comb is by working hand-in-hand with their natural tendencies.
 Bees should build combs when they need to and are ready.
 It will only be much better if you work together with bees in building the combs.

 References